Configuring single sign-on (SSO) with Azure

 Configuring MyGlue

-If you are setting up SSO for MyGlue, complete all steps as instructed in the Configuring Azure - Basic SAML Configuration section.
+If you are setting up SSO for MyGlue, complete all steps as instructed in Configuring your MyGlue account for SSO.
 However, in step 2, you need to substitute different values as follows:

 When you reach the Configuring IT Glue section above, navigate instead to Account > MyGlue.
 In the Actions drop-down menu, select Edit.
 Then, scroll down to the Single Sign-on section and toggle the Enable SAML SSO switch to ON.
 Then, complete step 3 in that section section but use the following values: